Case Study Overview

 - Show the beauty and craftsmanship of their work, elevating the image of the company and its products

 Before we begin a beautiful website design, we conduct research so our design is based on a powerful user experience and the ability to capture leads from the website.
-That research process our agency undertakes is called a Marketing Action Plan (MAP) and extends beyond just plans for the website, but also includes marketing strategies and tactics.
+That research process our agency undertakes is called the Marketing Action Plan (MAP) by LAIRE® and extends beyond just plans for the website, but also includes marketing strategies and tactics.
 The success of future marketing efforts is heavily dependent on a smart, Inbound website design, so we don’t design a website without a MAP in place.

 We started the 4-week MAP process in early 2019.
 It included reporting on current website user and keyword analytics, conducting persona interviews and creating buyer personas, drafting unique selling propositions and “Remarkables” for that brand, and planning future content and channel optimizations.
 The client’s marketing and sales team worked closely with our agency team during this process, to give feedback on website wants, needs, and nice-to-haves, as well as invaluable feedback on the sales process and how it could be improved digitally.